TLI Cycling Rules and Regulations

 Allocation to groups in a Handicap event should be on an age-related basis.

-C) Results must be entered on the TLI Cycling website and show the age-related category of each finisher.
+C) Results should be entered on the TLI Cycling Facebook page and show the age-related category of each finisher.
 Where a Start Sheet has been produced, then each competitor’s name must have his/her age-related category shown alongside.

 3.8 Race Field Selection